 9. Open minded

-Something else that's important for academics, including economists, is the ability to motivate oneself.
-From postgraduate studies onwards you will be expected to manage your own time and set your own priorities, so you need to be able to push yourself to complete tasks without anyone else checking in on you or supporting you.
+Economists, particularly academic economists, need to be able to motivate themselves.
+From postgraduate studies onwards you will be expected to manage your own time and set your own priorities, so you need the drive and motivation to complete tasks without anyone else checking or supporting you.

 Of course, this is increasingly true from the Bachelor's level up; being self-motivated and able to get your work done will help enormously when slogging through long hours of theses, dissertations and PhDs.
 Remember though, that while it's important to be disciplined in work, don't forget to take time to yourself to unwind, relax, and refresh your mind for the next day.